 - Always hang the bottom shelf first.
 This serves as the anchor.
-Anchor the bottom shelf to the same height as a wall cabinet if it’s on the same wall.
+Anchor the bottom shelf at the same height as a wall cabinet if it’s on the same wall.

 - Use a stud finder and be sure to mount the shelves to studs if at all possible.
 How much weight do they need to hold?
 Everything is probably either breakable or heavy.
-I like to use bracket supports for additional support, but that depends of the type of shelf you like.
-Use molly bolts or toggle bolts if you can’t find a stud.
+I like to use a shelf bracket for additional support, but that depends of the type of shelf you like.
+Use molly bolts, drywall anchors or toggle bolts if you can’t find a stud.

 - Use a level to be sure your shelves look flat.

-- If you have a long span shelf or more than one shelf in a row, secure to the stud in several places.
+- If you have longer shelves or a long span with more than one shelf in a row, secure to the wall studs in several places.

 Tip 3: Where to Buy Shelves at Every Price Point